awsdocs/aws-codecommit-user-guide/doc_source/temporary-access.md

 1. Follow the instructions in [Setting up ](setting-up.md) to set up the AWS CLI\.
 Use the aws configure command to configure one or more profiles\.
 Consider creating a named profile to use when you connect to CodeCommit repositories using rotating credentials\.

 1. You can associate the credentials with the user's AWS CLI named profile in one of the following ways\.
    + If you are assuming a role to access CodeCommit, configure a named profile with the information required to assume that role\.
 For example, if you want to assume a role named *CodeCommitAccess* in the Amazon Web Services account 111111111111, you can configure a default profile to use when working with other AWS resources and a named profile to use when assuming that role\.
 The following commands create a named profile named *CodeAccess* that assumes a role named *CodeCommitAccess*\.
-The user name *Maria Garcia* is associated with the session and the default profile is set as the source of its AWS credentials:
+The user name *Maria\_Garcia* is associated with the session and the default profile is set as the source of its AWS credentials:

      ```
-     aws configure set role_arn arn:aws:iam:::111111111111:role/CodeCommitAccess --profile CodeAccess
+     aws configure set role_arn arn:aws:iam::111111111111:role/CodeCommitAccess --profile CodeAccess
      aws configure set source_profile default --profile CodeAccess
-     aws configure set role_session_name "Maria Garcia" --profile CodeAccess
+     aws configure set role_session_name "Maria_Garcia" --profile CodeAccess
      ```

      If you want to verify the changes, manually view or edit the `~/.aws/config` file \(for Linux\) or the `%UserProfile%.aws\config` file \(for Windows\) and review the information under the named profile\.
 For example, your file might look similar to the following: